Substra/substra-tests/ci/README.md

 - Run the full _connect-tests_ test suite
 - Destroy the cluster

+If the workflows fail, it will also retrieve the logs from the backend-server and backend-worker pods.

 ### Automatic cluster deletion
    We ensure the GKE cluster always gets destroyed at the end of the execution of this script.